Fall 2016 Honors Course Offerings

 This course fulfills the General Education requirements for Humanities (GE-7).

 Please contact the instructor if you have any questions about a particular course.
-Please contact Dr. Terry Hamblin, Chair of the Honors Programming Advisory Committee, or consult our webpage if you have any questions.
+Please contact Dr. Terry Hamblin, Chair of the Honors Program Advisory Committee, or consult our webpage if you have any questions.

 Previously Taught Honors Courses